nshint/nshint.github.io/source/_posts/2015-07-11-shared-breakpoints.markdown

 - Breakpoints are saved into `Breakpoints_v2.xcbkptlist`.<br/>
 -  Now you just have to paste the following content into the `<Breakpoints>` node.

-(We could also add those using [`LLDB` commands](https://developer.apple.com/library/mac/documentation/IDEs/Conceptual/gdb_to_lldb_transition_guide/document/lldb-terminal-workflow-tutorial.html), but those won't show up on the Breakpoints navigator)
+(We could also add those by using [`LLDB` commands](https://developer.apple.com/library/mac/documentation/IDEs/Conceptual/gdb_to_lldb_transition_guide/document/lldb-terminal-workflow-tutorial.html), but those won't show up on the Breakpoints navigator)

 {% img center /images/shared-breakpoints/3.png %}